Chu (Taoism): Shenxian zhuan

 Third, Liu Jing (劉京) was an official under Emperor Wen of Han (r.
 180–157 BCE) who "abandoned the world and followed Lord Zhang 張君 of Handan to study the Way."
 By using methods for subsisting on "efflorescence of vermilion" pills [朱英丸] and "cloud-mother [mica]" pills, Liu "lived to be one hundred thirty years old.
 To look at him, one would judge him to be a person in his thirties."
-He could also foretell the auspiciousness of future events. (tr.
-Campany 2002: 249).
+He could also foretell the auspiciousness of future events.